codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 #### Codefresh Runner
-The Codefresh Runner can be installed on the same cluster as the On-Premises platform or on a remote cluster.
+The Codefresh Runner can be installed on the same cluster as the on-premises platform or on a remote cluster.
 It provides a way to run pipeline builds, tests, and deployments within your private network or on-premises environment by making API calls to the Codefresh platform.

 Read more about it in [Codefresh Runner architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#codefresh-runner-architecture), and on how it works in [Runner behind firewalls]({{site.baseurl}}/docs/installation/behind-the-firewall/).

 #### GitOps Runtime
-The GitOps Runtime, similar to the Codefresh Runner, can be installed on the same cluster as the On-Premises platform or on a remote cluster.
+The GitOps Runtime, similar to the Codefresh Runner, can be installed on the same cluster as the on-premises platform or on a remote cluster.
 It includes Codefresh-signed versions of the Argo Project components, Argo CD, Argo Workflows, Argo Rollouts, and Argo Events.
 The GitOps Runtime reports events in clusters and Git repositories through API calls to the Codefresh platform.

 Read more in [GitOps Runtime architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#gitops-runtime-architecture).